 4.5.3.4 GFA Carve Out Uplift

 GFA Carve Out Schedules result in removal of the energy, congestion, and marginal losses for the transaction from settlement statements.
 SPP will capture the congestion charges and marginal loss charges related to the GFA Carve Outs.
 These charges will be offset by the ARR/TCR settlement that would have been claimed for the GFA Carve Out under the normal ARR/TCR process and the distribution of the Marginal Loss Overcollection funds.
-Candidate ARRs associated with the GFA Carve Out service shall not be nominated for a product period if, based upon the twelve preceding months for which congestion data is available, such ARR, had it been converted to a TCR, would have resulted in a TcrFundHrlyAmt net charge to the holder of the TCR over that product period.
-However, until twelve months of Integrated Marketplace data is available, SPP will use relevant data from both the EIS Market and the Integrated Marketplace to estimate whether the result is a net charge.
-The net resulting amount will be included in GFA Carve Out Uplift Distribution Amount under Section 4.5.13.
+Candidate ARRs associated with the GFA Carve Out service shall not be nominated for a product period if, based upon the twelve preceding months for which congestion data is available, such ARR, had it been converted to a TCR, would have resulted in a TcrFundHrlyAmt net charge to the holder of the TCR over that product period, as defined for the annual ARR allocation process.
+However, until twelve months of Integrated Marketplace data is available, SPP will use relevant data from both the EIS Market and the Integrated Marketplace to estimate whether the result is a net charge. .